kchurch26/Poverty-State-Spending-Analysis/README.md

 # Poverty Rate Analysis: Public Assistance Spending, Education, and Cost of Living
-State-level OLS regression analysis examining public assistance spending, education rates, and cost of living as predictors of poverty rates using 2022 Census and C2ER data in R.

 ## Overview
 This project examines whether state-level public assistance spending,